mangelini2/PPN-Pack/README.md

 |   |...
 ```
 The subfolder `./dataset/our_oriented_dataset/` contains the simplified object meshes processed to be watertight.
 These meshes are further processed through V-HACD convex decomposition for collision simulation, and the processed collision models are presented in the folder `./dataset/our_oriented_decomp/`.
 We also provide the voxelization results of the objects in `./dataset/our_oriented_occs/`.

+We use the [1000 packing sequences](https://drive.google.com/file/d/1mDi5VlBGjY4xueQwk109HrFkjK-zA-cu/view?usp=sharing) used in SDF-Pack to generate the training data for our placement proposal network.
+The evaluation is performed on [2000 novel sequences](https://drive.google.com/file/d/1eJcvlzcxR4XszZpuVtf7ujD0wZDX3pmD/view?usp=sharing).